Traces of the Ancient JO-RI Land Division System (条里制) in Certain Tsukuba Rice Fields

 A very little part of what is now Tsukuba City was suitable for rice cultivation back then.
 It was only along the rivers- what are now called the Sakura, the Kokai, the Hanamura, the Yata …. that productive fields could be established

 The “highlands” that in recent years have been turned into the Tsukuba Science City were too dry for rice.
 The people who lived up there in the woods, could only grow vegetables and catch any small animals they could, while the best connected of the conquerors took the best rice lands along the rivers .
 This led to a distinction in social class and culture – that persisted in Tsukuba until recent decades.
-The rice gowing people who lived in the prosperous villages along the river – Konda, Hojo, Kurihara,Kamigo, etc were called AKUTO – a local word, not found in any dictionary of standard Japanese that can refer to both the fertile rice-growing land and the people who lived there (one theory suggest that the word AKUTO derives from the Akutagawa River in western Japan, that like the Nile River, frequently flooded depositing fertile soil up on the nearby plains), while the vegetable growing (and hunting) people who lived in the woods above the fertile river valleys were called NOGATA.
+The rice gowing people who lived in the prosperous villages along the rivers – Konda, Hojo, Kurihara,Kamigo, etc. were called AKUTO – a local word, not found in any dictionary of standard Japanese that can refer to both the fertile rice-growing land and the people who lived there (one theory suggest that the word AKUTO derives from the Akutagawa River in western Japan, that like the Nile River, frequently flooded depositing fertile soil up on the nearby plains), while the vegetable growing (and hunting) people who lived in the woods above the fertile river valleys were called NOGATA.

 To be continued………..